steveafrost/page-specific-javascript-rails/README.md

 ```
 ## Controller Specific JS

-When the browser loads our JavaScript, it parses the entire file and runs the it.
+When the browser loads our JavaScript, it parses the entire file and runs it.
 With a big application this can be a lot of JS.
-Different pages might start to have functionality we don't want to share accross the applicaiton.
+Different pages might start to have functionality we don't want to share accross the application.
 An option to allow for a page-specific JS file to be loaded only with the pages we want is to use the name of the controller.

 ```erb
 <%= javascript_include_tag params[:controller] %>